 Attorneys have numerous obstacles to overcome before they can be a licensed attorney.
 Attorneys have to graduate from College and then apply to and be accepted into Law School.
 Many Law School applicants are rejected.
 A prospective attorney will have to successfully graduate from law school but many fail in that regard and never become Attorneys.
 Even after graduating from Law School, the law student must pass a two day long State Bar Exam and pass an ethics background check in order to become a licensed attorney.
 Some would-be attorneys fail their Bar Exam and never become Attorneys.
 Consequently, if they wish to represent disability Claimants, they would have to do so in the capacity of a representative or advocate.
 Before hiring an attorney, make sure that he or she is indeed a real licensed attorney in good standing.
 Likewise, make sure that your prospective attorney is the Best Attorney for your particular needs.

 In addition to the above, attorneys have had formal training during Law School and seminars in the art of direct and cross examination of witnesses and other trial techniques.
 Attorneys are able to appear in court and further develop trial skills.
 Simply stated, Attorneys are trained through formal education, continuing education, and through court experience to represent clients during an adversarial process.
 In the context of a Social Security Disability Hearing, attorneys are well prepared through years of education and training to battle SSA and expert witnesses who may testify against you so that you don’t have to.
 Ironically, non-attorney representatives charge attorney fees even though they are not attorneys.
 If you are going to pay attorney fees, it would make sense to hire a real Attorney.
 You don’t want any attorney, however.
-The most desirable and best Disability Lawyer will have years of experience preparing hearing and appeal briefs, winning hearings, and winning appeals.
+The most desirable and best Disability Lawyers will have years of experience preparing hearing and appeal briefs, winning hearings, and winning appeals.
 Finally, if your case ends up in a court of law such as Federal District Court on appeal, you should know that non-attorneys cannot appear in court, only attorneys can.